alexander-liao/postfix-lang/README.md

 PostL is a postfix-notation stack-based golfing language inspired by many other golfing languages.
 There is a stack and another free-standing variable that can be used when it is inconvenient to put it onto the stack.

-There are two types of literals`: numbers and strings.
-A number is in the form of a Java float, formally \d+(\.\d+)? or \.\d+.
+There are two types of literals: numbers and strings.
+A number is in the form of a Java float, formally `\d+(\.\d+)?` or \.\d+.
 A number cannot be written as a negative number directly.
 A string is in the form "..." or '...', and backslash-notation escapes characters in the exact same way as in Java.
 Writing a literal will push it onto the stack

 All operators are in postfix notation.
 This is a complete list of all operators and what they do (an operator can be represented in multiple ways, and so the various names are space-separated)`:

 `+ ADD SUM COMBINE`: Pops the top two items on the stack, adds them, and then pushes the sum onto the stack.
-Only works with numbers and strings (Note`: for strings, this adds them in reverse order because of how stacks work)
+Only works with numbers and strings (Note: for strings, this adds them in reverse order because of how stacks work)

 `# ++ ADD_ALL`: Pops everything off the stack, adds them all, and then pushes the result onto the stack.
 If the stack only has numbers, the numbers are added; otherwise, the objects are turned to strings and added.